Alphabetical Plant Listing

 All you need to know about Lily of the Valley

 • Lily of the Valley is not a true lily.
-It actually belongs to the asparagus family (Asparagaceae).
+It belongs to the asparagus family (Asparagaceae).

 • This is a low-growing rhizomatous perennial, 6-12 in. tall (15-30 cm), that comes back year after year in spring.